How to Stop a Runny Nose: Natural Remedies & Medications

 3. Peppermint tea

-Peppermint tea is rich in menthol, an essential oil that helps to improve symptoms like runny nose, stuffy nose, headache, and coughing.
+Peppermint tea is rich in menthol, which helps relieve symptoms such as runny or stuffy nose, headache, and coughing.

 Ingredients